 High efficiency or HE washers have been the standard in Europe for many years.
-They have been a part of the United States market for more than a decade but have become even more popular as consumers are drawn to their water and energy saving capabilities.
+While they have been offered in the United States for more than two decades, they have become even more popular as consumers are drawn to their water and energy-saving capabilities.

-Most high efficiency washers have a senor system that detects the size of the load of laundry.
-This adjustment will help save natural resources and money.
-Since there is no center agitator taking up space, high efficiency washers can accommodate full-sized loads and even extra large loads cutting down on the number of loads you need to do.
+Most high-efficiency washers have a sensor system that detects the size of the load of laundry.
+This adjustment helps save natural resources and money.
+Since there is no center agitator taking up space, high-efficiency washers can accommodate extra large loads cutting down on the number of loads you need to do.

-One of the most critical steps to operating a high efficiency washer successfully is to purchase detergents specially formulated for these washers to get good results.
-High efficiency detergents are formulated to be low-sudsing and quick-dispersing.
-High efficiency detergents hold soil in suspension so it is not re-deposited onto clean clothes even in the low volume of water.
+One of the most critical steps to operating a high-efficiency washer successfully is to purchase detergents specially formulated for these washers.
+High-efficiency detergents are formulated to be low-sudsing and quick-dispersing.
+High-efficiency detergents hold soil in suspension, so it is not redeposited onto clean clothes even in the low volume of water.

-Using a traditional detergent will result in too many suds that will prevent the tumbling action needed for cleaning.
-The excessive suds can overflow the washer and actually cause permanent damage.
+Using a traditional detergent will result in too many suds and prevent the tumbling action needed for cleaning.
+The excessive suds can overflow the washer and actually cause permanent damage to electronic controls.

 Many users complain about musty odors and mildew growth in high-efficiency washers.
 Excessive detergent residue or fabric softener residue is the culprit.
-This residue which also traps laundry soil is the perfect food for mildew growth.
-Using a cleaning cycle at least once per month, regulating how much detergent is used (never more than two teaspoons per load) and leaving the door ajar after each load to allow moisture to evaporate will prevent this issue.
+This residue, which also traps laundry soil, is the perfect food for mildew growth.
+Using a cleaning cycle at least once per month, regulating how much detergent is used (never more than two teaspoons per load), and leaving the door ajar after each load is finished to allow moisture to evaporate will prevent this issue.

-Always look for the he symbol on the detergent box or bottle.
-Some pre-treat products may still be normal to high sudsing and their use should be limited in high efficiency washers.
-However, this is changing as more homes convert to high efficiency washer.
+Always look for the "HE" symbol on the detergent box or bottle.
+Some pre-soak products may still be normal to high-sudsing, and their use should be limited in high-efficiency washers.
+However, this is changing as more homes convert to a high-efficiency washer.
 Read the labels.